Avocado Calories, Nutrition Facts and Diet Advice

 Meanwhile, a standard serving contains about 1/5 of the number of one avocado calories, which translates to about 64 calories and 6 grams of fat.

 The specific type of avocado should also be taken into consideration.
-While Hass avocados are the most common, other varieties like the Florida avocado are much larger and will be higher in calories if the whole fruit is consumed.
+While Hass avocados are the most common, other varieties, like the Florida avocado, are much larger and will be higher in calories if the whole fruit is consumed.

-Is Fat in Avocados Healthy?
+Are Monounsaturated Fats in Avocados Healthy?

 Not only that, but these healthy fats could also offer some mood-boosting severe benefits.